influxdata/docs-v2/content/flux/v0.x/stdlib/experimental/http/requests/_index.md

 }
 ```

-### defaultConfig {data-type="{timeout: duration, insecureSkipVerify: bool}"}
+### defaultConfig

-defaultConfig is the global default for all http requests using the requests package.
+`defaultConfig` is the global default for all http requests using the requests package.
 Changing this config will affect all other packages using the requests package.
 To change the config for a single request, pass a new config directly into the corresponding function.